 From 1st April 2020, landlords must ensure the Energy Performance Certificates for their lets meet a new standard.
 This is for new and existing tenancies.

 On 1st April 2018, it became a legal requirement for residential landlords to ensure their Energy Performance Certificates (EPCs) have a minimum rating of E. The regulations initially only applied for a new tenancy to a new tenant and a new tenancy to an existing tenant.
 Now, this law has been extended.

 An EPC is needed whenever a property is built, sold or rented.
-All landlords must order an EPC for potential buyers or tenants before marketing their properties to sell or let.
+All landlords must order an Energy Performance Certificate for potential buyers or tenants before marketing their properties to sell or let.

 What does an EPC contain?

 An EPC includes information about a property’s energy use and typical energy costs.
-It also contains recommendations about how to reduce energy use and save money.
+It also contains recommendations about how to reduce energy usage and save money.

-The EPC gives the property an energy efficiency rating from A (most efficient) to G (least efficient) and is valid for ten years.
+It assigns the property an energy efficiency rating from A (most efficient) to G (least efficient).
+This is valid for ten years.

 You must find an accredited assessor to evaluate your property and produce the certificate.